ahuglajbclajep/my-react-template/README.md

 ```

 The `@babel/preset-typescript` is not enough to convert all TypeScript syntaxes.
-If you want to use the `enum` syntax or stage 3 syntaxes, please set up additional plugins.
+If you want to use the `enum` syntax or stage 3 syntaxes, please set up additional plugins like [babel-plugin-const-enum](https://github.com/dosentmatter/babel-plugin-const-enum).

+If `@babel/preset-env` generates code that depends on `regenerator-runtime`, you can suppress this with [babel-plugin-transform-async-to-promises](https://github.com/rpetrich/babel-plugin-transform-async-to-promises), which is also used in [microbundle](https://github.com/developit/microbundle).

 [webpack.config.js](webpack.config.js)